Report by Mr. Law, a British businessman, who worked in Germany 1937 (FO 371/20733)

 1. Look at source 1.
 Report by Mr. Law, a British businessman, who worked in Germany.

-- Why, in Mr. Law’s opinion, is Hitler dangerous?
+- Why, in Mr. Law’s opinion, was Hitler dangerous?

-- Read paragraph 3 carefully.
-Is Mr. Law in favour of granting further concessions to Hitler?
+- Does Mr. Law favour granting further concessions to Hitler?